 - Once logged in, you can view your completed activities, activities in progress, and Add a New Individual Activity.
 You will want to Add a New Individual Activity.

 - Please record all the Individual Activities you have completed or plan to complete before June 30th.
 When you enter your Individual Activity in FLEX, an automatic email will go to your department chair for approval.
 Upon approval of your individual activity and receipt of your evidence of completion sent directly to me, you will be awarded Flex credit.

 NOTE: All events and workshop attendance sheets have been entered into the system.
-If you attended an event/workshop and do not see it listed in the Completed Activities tab, please advise Nicole Ramirez on what the activity was and to whom you sent your evidence (please list date submitted).
+If you attended an event/workshop and do not see it listed in the Completed Activities tab, please advise Nicole Brown on what the activity was and to whom you sent your evidence (please list date submitted).

 - an email confirming your registration for a conference